 9.5.
 Writing of XLOG Records

 Having finished the warm-up exercises, we are now ready to understand the writing of XLOG records.
-I will explain it as precisely as possible in this section.
+This section will provide a comprehensive overview of the process.

 First, issue the following statement to explore the PostgreSQL internals: